Updated May 2020.

 Your time in Huayna Picchu is limited to 3 or 4 hours, I can’t really remember.
 Just make sure you get out in time.

-Step 9: Getting down to ground zero
+Step 9: Getting back down to Machu Picchu Town

 Once you get back to Machu Picchu and decide to head home, you can either take the bus down for $10 or walk.
 In my best effort to be the toughest guy ever, I walked.
 What’s another zillion stairs at the end of the day.
 A quick tip here is to not buy the $5 waters that they sell at the entrance.
 Wait 5 minutes until you get out of the park and there will be some local hustlers selling snacks and water for much more reasonable prices.